 Even if the rule passes, the Assembly could still negate the change by passing a law in the future.
 So in the end the Assembly likely will have the last word anyway.

 The laws in the criminal justice system are always changing.
-If you are arrested or charged with a crime, contact the attorneys of Brassel, Alexander & Rice, LLC today for a free consultation to discuss your case.
+If you are arrested or charged with a crime, contact the attorneys of Brassel Alexander, LLC today for a free consultation to discuss your case.